HenryOlson/optiq-web/README.md

 where c."State" = s."State" and s."State" = 'California';
 ```

-And then get an answer like this:
+And get an answer like this:
 ```
 +---------------------+----------------------+
 |     City Count      | Pct State Population |